jwytam/GettingAndCleaningData/CodeBook.md

 * gyro = gyroscope
 * mag = magnitude

-The following are the resultant variables that can be found in the output (apart from activity and subjectid, all variables are continuous):
+The following are the resultant variables that can be found in the output and their definitions follow the initial ones described in the section, 'Initial Feature Selection':

 * activity
 * subjectid